Riley Greene Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 26th-ranked team ERA among all league pitching staffs (4.88).
+- The White Sox have a 4.88 team ERA that ranks 26th among all MLB pitching staffs.

-- White Sox pitchers combine to surrender the third-most home runs in baseball (185 total, 1.4 per game).
+- White Sox pitchers combine to give up 185 total home runs at a clip of 1.4 per game (fourth-most in the league).

-- Toussaint (2-6) gets the starting nod for the White Sox in his 11th start of the season.
-He's put together a 4.85 ERA in 59 1/3 innings pitched, with 58 strikeouts.
+- Clevinger makes the start for the White Sox, his 19th of the season.
+He is 6-6 with a 3.32 ERA and 85 strikeouts through 97 2/3 innings pitched.

-- His last time out came on Saturday against the Oakland Athletics, when the right-hander threw five scoreless innings while allowing two hits.
+- In his most recent appearance on Sunday against the Oakland Athletics, the righty threw seven innings, giving up one earned run while surrendering one hit.

-- The 27-year-old has an ERA of 4.85, with 8.8 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .213 batting average against him.
+- The 32-year-old has amassed an ERA of 3.32, with 7.8 strikeouts per nine innings, in 18 games this season.
+Opponents have a .227 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.